pearl-robot-lab/ActPerMoMa/README.md

 ### Isaac Sim

 - Install isaac-sim on your PC by following the procedure outlined [here](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_workstation.html\) \
-**Note:** This code was tested on isaac-sim **version 2022.2.0**. \
+**Note:** This code was tested on isaac-sim **version 2023.1.0-hotfix.1**. \
 [Troubleshooting](https://forums.developer.nvidia.com/t/since-2022-version-error-failed-to-create-change-watch-no-space-left-on-device/218198) (common error when starting up)

-- As we use pinocchio for kinematics [3], we need to disable isaac motion planning, because at the moment it is incompatible with pinocchio.
+- As we use pinocchio for kinematics [3], we may need to disable isaac motion planning, because at the moment it is incompatible with pinocchio.
-In your isaac installation, edit the file isaac/ov/pkg/isaac_sim-2022.2.0/apps/omni.isaac.sim.python.kit and comment out lines 541 to 548.
+In your isaac installation, edit the file omni.isaac.sim.python.kit and comment out lula, motion planning.

 ### Conda Environment

 - Follow the isaac-sim python conda environment installation [here](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_python.html#advanced-running-with-anaconda\) \
-Note that we use a modified version of the isaac-sim conda environment `actpermoma-2022.2.0` which needs to be used instead and is available at `env_2022.2.0.yaml`.
+Note that we use a modified version of the isaac-sim conda environment `actpermoma` which needs to be used instead and is available at `env.yaml`.
 Don't forget to source the `setup_conda_env.sh` script in the isaac-sim directory before running experiments.
 (You could also add it to the .bashrc)

 ### Mushroom-RL
 Install our fork of the mushroom library [4]: